-Non-resident trail passes will be available beginning April 1, 2021.
-Until then, all non-resident owners must purchase Wisconsin public use registration to operate on OHM routes or areas available to the public for the recreational use of off-highway motorcycles.
-Following April 1, 2021, a non-resident OHM owner may display either a Wisconsin public use registration or a non-resident trail pass to operate on OHM routes or areas available to the public for the recreational use of off-highway motorcycles.
+Beginning April 1, 2021 a non-resident OHM owner may display either a Wisconsin public use registration or a non-resident trail pass to operate on OHM routes or areas available to the public for the recreational use of off-highway motorcycles.

 - Commercial dealer

 If you are an OHM manufacturer or dealer and operate this business within this state, you must register with the DNR and obtain a commercial OHM certificate.
 The DNR will then issue you 3 commercial registration decals and 3 OHM commercial certificates.
 Your commercial registration decal must be affixed to a plate (of your own design) that is clearly displayed and mounted to each OHM you lease, rent, offer for test-drives or otherwise allow to be operated as part of your business.
 Fee: $90.
 You can purchase additional decals from the DNR.
 Fee: $30 per decal and $5 for each OHM certificate.

 - Commercial Off-Highway Motorcycle Dealer Registration Application (Form 9400-589)

 - Allow up to two weeks for delivery.